pascalinelaure/ResourceDescription/README.md

   <li>Hence, an information can be of category academic (a book, an article, a phd, a tutorial, a MOOC),
   professional or commercial.
 An information can then also be an institution (an organisation, an enterprise, an association, a university, a media), an activity and so on. </li>
-  <li> A user can have different profiles and facets: personal, professional (entrepreneur, employee, student),
+  <li> A user can have different profiles and facets: personal (family, friends),
-  healthy, personality (politician, journalist, artist). </li>
+professional (entrepreneur, employee, colleagues, student), healthy, personality (politician, journalist, artist). </li>
 </ul>

 <p>Applications </p>